Billionaire industrialist and conservative donor David Koch dies at age 79

 The Koch brothers strongly opposed Trump's protectionist trade policies, which abandoned free trade deals, aimed tariffs at close U.S. allies and picked fights with major trade partners like China.

-David and Charles Koch (pronounced "Coke") each were worth $58.7 billion (£48.1 billion), ranking 7th and 8th on the list of the world's richest people, according to the Bloomberg Billionaires Index.
+David and Charles Koch (pronounced "Coke") each were worth $58.7 billion, ranking 7th and 8th on the list of the world's richest people, according to the Bloomberg Billionaires Index.
 Their combined wealth exceeded that of the world's richest man, Amazon founder Jeff Bezos.

 Their father, Fred Koch, founded Koch Industries and built gas plants in Josef Stalin's Soviet Union before becoming an ardent anti-communist and a founder of the archconservative John Birch Society.